 A guide to choosing the right level of care for an elderly relative

-Once you have come to the decision with an elderly relative who is struggling to cope alone, that getting them some help would enable them to continue living independently, you will need to start thinking about what level of care they will need.
-This article aims to help you in choosing the right level of care for an elderly relative.
+Once you have come to the decision with an elderly relative who is struggling to cope alone, that getting them some help would enable them to continue to have the freedom of independent living, you will need to start thinking about what level of care they will need.
+This article aims to help you in choosing the right level of care for an elderly family member.

-The level of care your elderly relative will require depends on their current health, mobility, and ability to do day to day tasks.
+The level of care your elderly relative or older adult friend will require depends on their current health, mobility, and ability to do day-to-day tasks.
 You will also need to take into account their social needs.